DevExpress-Examples/wpf-diagram-create-rotatable-containers-with-shapes/README.md

    }
    ```

-   In this case, the `DiagramControl` rotates these inner items instead of the parent container.
+   In this instance, the `DiagramControl` rotates associated inner items instead of the parent container.

-4. Handle the [DiagramControl.ItemsRotating](https://docs.devexpress.com/WPF/DevExpress.Xpf.Diagram.DiagramControl.ItemsRotating) event and correct the container position and size:
+4. Handle the [DiagramControl.ItemsRotating](https://docs.devexpress.com/WPF/DevExpress.Xpf.Diagram.DiagramControl.ItemsRotating) event and correct the container's position and size:

    ```csharp
    private void DiagramControl1_ItemsRotating(object sender, DiagramItemsRotatingEventArgs e) {